ibm-cloud-docs/vpc/bare_metal_server_billing_pricing.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Billing information of Bare Metal Servers for VPC (beta) - draft
+# Billing information of Bare Metal Servers for VPC (beta)
 {: #bare-metal-servers-billing}

 This page documents information related to billing and pricing for Bare Metal Servers for VPC.